New Student Orientation

 Acknowledgement of Requirement to Complete

-Prior to the start of the semester, all new students must complete the EDU 100 Training course available on Schoology.
+Prior to the start of the semester, all new students should complete the Canvas Training course.

 Immunization Compliance & Reminder For Students